 Drive time from Portland to Astoria: One hour and 45 minutes

-Astoria is a bit unique from other towns you’ll find along the Oregon Coast and feels like an ‘80s harbor town with some strong industrial fishing vibes mixed in.
-That’s not to say that Astoria isn’t charming- between its undeniable nostalgia (the beloved Goonies movie was filmed here!), fantastic brewery scene, and interesting parks, Astoria is a good starting point for any Oregon road trip.
+Astoria is a bit unique from other towns you’ll find along the Oregon Coast and feels kind of like an ‘80s harbor town with some strong industrial fishing vibes mixed in.
+That’s not to say that Astoria isn’t charming—between its undeniable nostalgia (the beloved Goonies movie was filmed here!), solid brewery scene, and interesting parks, Astoria is a good starting point for any Oregon road trip

 What to See and Do in Astoria:

-- Walk the Cathedral Tree Trail, a 1.5 mile out-and-back hike to an enormous sitka spruce, which continues on to the town’s iconic Astoria Column.
-For $5, you can climb the 164-stairs to reach the top of the 125-foot column, which offers 360 views of the surrounding town and the Columbia River.
+• Walk the Cathedral Tree Trail, a 1.5 mile out-and-back hike to an ENORMOUS sitka spruce and to the town’s iconic Astoria Column.
+For just $5 per person, you can climb the 164-stairs to reach the top of the 125-foot column, which offers panaromic views of the surrounding town and the Columbia River.

-- If you’re a Truffle Shuffle fanatic (same!), you can visit the Goonies film sites, like the jail cell that held Jake Fratelli before he escaped, at the Oregon Film Museum (which, to set expectations, should really be called “The Goonies Museum”, if you’re hoping to see any other kinds of film memorabilia).
+• If you’re a Truffle Shuffle fanatic (same!), you can visit the Goonies film sites, like the jail cell that held Jake Fratelli before he escaped, at the Oregon Film Museum.
+To set expectations, this should really be called “The Goonies Museum”, in case you’re hoping to see any other kind of film memorabilia here!

-While you can also see the Goonies house in town, be forewarned- it’s a private residence, so the neighborhood can be wary of visitors.
-There’s been a variety of owners of the home, who have vacillated between being happy about having fans visiting it to strictly prohibiting it.
+While you can also see the Goonies house in town, be forewarned—it’s a private residence, so the neighborhood tends to be wary of visitors.
+There’s been a variety of owners of the home, who have vacillated between being happy about fans visiting to strictly prohibiting it.

 The most recent owner has allegedly undergone a sea change (pun intended!) from previous owners and welcomes Goonies enthusiasts.
 Nevertheless, if you do visit, refrain from parking on the street itself, which is narrow and has limited parking, heeding any signs that are posted, and generally being quiet and respectful of the residents.